-Visual construction services
+Visual construction performance

 The “City Map Game” training helps to improve spatial perception and visuoconstructive performance.